 The free exhibition takes place throughout October in The Hayloft and will include items collected as part of the foundation’s Heritage Project.

 People with a passion for the sport will be able to take along their own artefacts and photographs for ‘show and tell’.
 They can also share their memories and recollections of the game with staff and volunteers on 6 and 27 October, to be recorded for the museum archives.

-Councillor Mike Wallis, Erewash Borough Council’s Lead Member for Culture and Leisure, said:
+Councillor Mike Wallis, Lead Member for Culture and Leisure at Erewash Borough Council, says:

 “This exhibition is sure to appeal to anyone with an interest in cricket.
 For those who haven’t been to Erewash Museum before it will also provide a perfect opportunity to explore the rest of the museum and what it has to offer.”